What Is It, Causes, Symptoms, Diagnosis, Treatment, Removal, and More

 What causes adenoid hypertrophy?

 Tonsils and adenoids trap germs that enter the body and can become enlarged as a consequence of their inflammatory response.
-The main infectious causes of adenoid hypertrophy occur from viral infections, such as the Epstein–Barr virus, or bacterial infections, such group A Streptococcus.
+The main infectious causes of adenoid hypertrophy occur from viral infections, such as the Epstein–Barr virus, or bacterial infections, such as Streptococcus pyogenes (i.e., group A strep).
 Chronic adenoid inflammation may result from recurring acute infections or persistent infection.

 What are the signs and symptoms of adenoid hypertrophy?